 To get a quote from State Farm for insurance on a previously salvaged car, call 1-888-327-6335.

-Cancel by mail by writing a letter that includes your policy number, name, address, phone number, and plate forfeiture (if you sold your car), plus the date and time you want your policy to end.
+Cancel my mail by writing a letter that includes your State Farm policy number, name, address, phone number, plus the date and time you want your policy to end.
 Sign, date, and mail your letter to: Corporate Headquarters of State Farm Insurance / One State Farm Plaza / Bloomington, IL 61710.

-It’s important to remember that you don’t need to cancel your policy just because you’re going through some life changes.
-For example, you should have State Farm update your mailing address or vehicle information if you’re moving or buying a new car.
+Finally, it’s important to remember that you don’t need to cancel your policy just because you’re going through some life changes.
+For example, if you’re moving or buying a new car you can just have State Farm update your mailing address or vehicle information.

 Mechanical or locksmith labor at the breakdown site for up to one hour.